Rosa 'Albertine': History

-The Barbier nursery was founded by Albert Barbier (1845 -1931) and his brother, Eugene, in Olivet, a village near Orleans, France.
+The Barbier nursery was founded by Albert Barbier (1845–1931) and his brother, Eugene, in Olivet, a village near Orleans, France.
 Albert was a nurseryman.
 He initially worked at the Transon brothers nursery and the D. Dauvesse nursery in Orleans with fellow nurseryman, Paul Transon, as his partner.
 Barbier took over the management of Transon nurseries in 1872, before starting his own nursery with his brother Eugene in 1894.
 The Barbier family business initially sold fruit trees, but later began breeding and selling roses.
-Albert's sons, René (1870-1931), Léon (b 1878), and George later joined the company.
+Albert's sons, René (1870–1931), Léon (born 1878), and George later joined the company.